Lme20/da/docs/data-structures/hash-tables/hash-tables.md

 - Load Factor = n/m.
 - High load factor: increased likelyhood of collision
 - Low load factor: low chances of collision
-- Used to determine if a table needs to be resized.
+- Used to determine if a table needs to be resized

 **RESIZING A TABLE**